pmean/build-website/text/06/AnalysisOfMeans-06.md

 subgroups.
 The classic application is examining the performance of several different workers who are all performing a similar task.
 I tend to dislike examples like that because it implies that the root cause of most problems lies in the workers themselves.
-That\'s not really true, though, but even if it were, such a focus early on in a quality program would lead to a lot of resistance, defensiveness, and possibly even fudging the numbers.
+That's not really true, though, but even if it were, such a focus early on in a quality program would lead to a lot of resistance, defensiveness, and possibly even fudging the numbers.